 There were a few plot holes that bothered me, in particular the issue surrounding Carli’s hearing.
-I don’t know what goes into diagnosing someone as Deaf/Hard of Hearing but something was a little off for me (see bottom of page for spoiler).
+I don’t know what goes into diagnosing someone as Deaf/Hard of Hearing but something was a little off for me in how Carli was diagnosed; it just didn’t make sense that some things would have been missed.
 I also think it’s a bit odd that Carli didn’t realize the true extent of the abuse in her household, to the point that she doesn’t even know it’s happening.
 The portrayal of her father makes me think that he wouldn’t have just stopped beating her.
 And I get that with limited hearing it made it easier for Carli’s sisters to be abused out of sight and Carli not to hear anything.
 I don’t have experience with abusive families so I might be totally wrong about this.

 3 out of 5 stars

 Tags: College | Deaf | Trauma

 Heroine was abused in the past (referenced, off page)